 But the bank is still going to hate you when you come in every week and ask for all of those perfectly divided bills.
 (My sister is a bank teller, so I know this to be truth.)

-I've read some people describe doing just that with the envelope system.
+I've read about people doing just that with the envelope system.
 Instead of cashing out the entire paycheck, they ask for several exact amounts in particular bill combinations.

 Its not much fun for you either.
 Or the people behind you.

-And there is always that creepy person watching you too closely as you leave with all that perfectly sorted cash.
+And there is always that creepy person watching you too closely as you leave with all that perfectly sorted cash, because you are probably going to attract more attention than other customers.

 4. We Lost Money